Travel in Austria

 • Augarten Art Hotel – A 4-star hotel located near the city center.
 The hotel focuses on art and has many works of art inside.
 The hotel includes an indoor pool, a sauna, and a fitness room.
 The hotel has large rooms and apartments that are also suitable for families.
 Click here for photos, reviews, and booking.

-• Roomz Graz – A modern hotel in the city center.
+• PLAZA INN Graz Messe – A modern hotel located next to the fairgrounds.
 The hotel rooms are modern and there is a good restaurant on site.
 Click here for photos, reviews, and booking.

 • Hotel Gollner – A few hundred meters from the Graz Opera House is this modern hotel.
 It is a 4-star hotel with beautifully designed rooms and good service.
 Click here for photos, reviews, and booking.